KaiNorberg/PatchworkOS/README.md

 )
 ```

-This file specifies basic metadata about our component, most importantly that it provides a kernel module which the module manager can find at `mod/hello.ko` within the components directory.
+This file specifies basic metadata about our component, most importantly that it provides a kernel module which the module manager can find at `mod/hello.ko` within our components directory.

 Now we can create a `hello.mk` file, in the same directory as the manifest file, to which we write the following code: